EHRI/manuals/README.md

 documentation should be easily reachable from the overview page of the project/repository.

-In this **manuals repository** links to these external sites and additional documentation, grouped in folders per-project, per-component or per-application.
+In this **manuals repository** you will find links to these external sites and additional documentation, grouped in folders per-component or application.

 - [Metadata Publishing Tool (MPT)](https://github.com/EHRI/manuals/tree/master/MPT)
 Metadata Publishing Tool (MPT) is an application